This page covers information for 1.19.2+. For 1.18.2, see Json Things 1.18.

 • type (Resource Location): Item type ID, must be tconstruct:tool_part.

-• stat_type (Stat Type ID): Supported stat type.
+• stat_type (Stat Type): Supported stat type.
 This will determine available material variants, along with how the part contributes stats and traits to the tool.

 • Any other fields supported in item definitions.